-A spiteful anonymous letter.
+An anonymous letter.
 The promise of a redgold tree.
 And Dr. Megan Adams sets off on a ten thousand mile journey.
-From the scenic suburbs and high crime neighborhoods of New Jersey, USA, onwards to India, to the posh parts of New Delhi and the narrow bazaars of the old city, Megan’s travel plucks her from the politics of American academia to bring her face to face with the lurking shadows of an untold past.
+From the scenic suburbs of Princeton and poorer neighborhoods in New Jersey, America, onwards to India, to New Delhi’s opulent enclaves and the narrow bazaars of the old city, Megan’s travel plucks her from the politics of American academia to bring her face to face with the lurking shadows of an untold past.
 On an entirely different journey is Naina, a young Indian woman who must navigate the stony, impenetrable divide between the old and new sides of Delhi every day.
-Inheritor of an ancient tradition, she can still hear – above the smoky, gutteral rasps and metallic din of the newer factories in the old city – the music of the sarangi and the tinkling whisper of anklets.
-As the stories of the two women and their cultures collide, a saga unfolds, of love, loss and liberation, of timeless friendships, and of impossible choices.
+Inheritor of an ancient tradition that pre-dated India’s colonized history, she can still hear the music of the sarangi and the tinkling whisper of anklets.
+The stories of the two women, their cultures, their pasts and postcolonial presents, collide.
+And a saga unfolds, of love, loss and liberation, of timeless friendships, and of impossible choices.

 PURCHASE A COPY HERE http://www.niyogibooksindia.com/books/the-courtesans-of-karim-street

 New stories selected, edited, and introduced by 2018 judge and guest-editor Debotri Dhar

 Kitaab’s The Best Asian Short Stories 2018 is a lively collection of stories by creative writers in Asia and Asian writers from the worldwide diaspora, including Canada, USA, and UK.
 Gender relations, cultural collisions, art, travel, and the vicissitudes of love and life are some of the themes in this richly-woven tapestry of tales.
 More than 200 writers from 15 countries sent in their work for consideration in this global contest, out of which 19 stories were selected by Debotri Dhar.